purpleidea/mgmt/docs/resource-guide.md

 The lifetime of most resources `Watch` method should be spent in an infinite loop that is bounded by a `select` call.
 The `select` call is the point where our method hands back control to the engine (and the kernel) so that we can sleep until something of interest wakes us up.
-In this loop we must process events from the engine via the `<-obj.init.Events` channel, and receive events for our resource itself!
+In this loop we must wait until we get a shutdown event from the engine via the `<-obj.init.Done` channel, which closes when we'd like to shut everything down.
+At this point you should cleanup, and let `Watch` close.

 #### Events

-If we receive an internal event from the `<-obj.init.Events` channel, we should read it with the `obj.init.Read` helper function.
-This function tells us if we should shutdown our resource.
-It also handles pause functionality which blocks our resource temporarily in this method.
-If this channel shuts down, then we should treat that as an exit signal.

-When we want to send an event, we use the `Event` helper function.
-It is also important to mark the resource state as `dirty` if we believe it might have changed.
-We do this by calling the `obj.init.Dirty` function.
+If the  `<-obj.init.Done` channel closes, we should shutdown our resource.
+When When we want to send an event, we use the `Event` helper function.
+This automatically marks the resource state as `dirty`.
+If you're unsure, it's not harmful to send the event.
+This will ultimately cause `CheckApply` to run.
+This method can block if the resource is being paused.

 #### Startup